Why study Religious Studies?

 Graduate Admission

-Potential students must submit a complete online graduate application.
-For additional questions regarding program requirements and application processes, please contact the Director of Graduate Studies, Dr. Jackie Brinton.
+For additional questions regarding the program, please contact the Chair of Religious Studies, Dr. Jacquelene Brinton.
 Applicants may also contact the department directly:

 The University of Kansas